longhorn/website/content/docs/install/upgrades.md

 ### Live upgrade

-Live upgrade is available since v0.3.3, with the exception of upgrade from v0.5.0 to v0.6.0.
+Live upgrade is available since v0.3.3, with the exception of upgrade from v0.5.0 to v0.6.0 and v0.7.0 to v0.8.0.

 Live upgrade should only be done with healthy volumes.